favreau/Sol-R/README.md

 [![Build Status](https://travis-ci.org/favreau/Sol-R.svg?branch=master)](https://travis-ci.org/favreau/Sol-R)

+# Welcome to Sol-R, the Speed Of Light Ray-tracer

+## Note about the Blue Brain BioExplorer, a Sol-R sequel

+If you like Sol-R, but you think it's now getting a bit old, you will love my new open-source, the [Blue Brain BioExplorer](https://github.com/BlueBrain/BioExplorer).
+Check-it out and star the GitHub Repository to support the project.

-### Introduction
+## Introduction
 Sol-R is a CUDA/OpenCL-based realtime ray-tracer compatible with Oculus Rift DK1, Kinect, Razor Hydra and Leap Motion devices.
-Sol-R was used by the Interactive Molecular Visualiser project (http://www.molecular-visualization.com)
+Sol-R was used by the Interactive Molecular Visualizer project (http://www.molecular-visualization.com)

 A number of videos can be found on my channel: https://www.youtube.com/user/CyrilleOnDrums

 Sol-R was written as a hobby project in order to understand and learn more about CUDA and OpenCL.
 Most of the code was written at night and during week-ends, meaning that it's probably not the best quality ever ;-)

 The idea was to produce a Ray-Tracer that has its own "personality".
-Most of the code does not rely on any litterature about ray-tracing, but more on a naive approach of what rays could be used for.
-The idea was not to produce a physically based ray-tracer, but a simple engine that could produce cool images interactively.
+Most of the code does not rely on any literature about ray-tracing, but more on a naive approach of what rays could be used for.
+A simple engine that could produce cool images interactively.

 Take it for what it is!
 Sol-R is a lot of fun to play with if you like coding computer generated images.